rvashurin/CIAI-Wrangler/README.md

 - **completed:** The job left the queue; due to current cluster conditions, this status is used for any job removed from the queue, regardless of whether it succeeded or failed.

 ## Notes
-- Requires working `sbatch`, `squeue`, and `sacct` commands in your environment.
+- Requires working `sbatch` and `squeue` commands in your environment.
-- Only Slurm job scripts (`.sh` files, typically) should be listed in the input list.
+- Only Slurm job scripts (`.sh` files, typically) should be listed in `jobs`.
-- **Important:** The job list file should contain absolute paths to scripts.
+- **Important:** Prefer absolute paths to scripts.
 This avoids issues with changing working directories or running the tool from different locations.
 - If a job fails to submit, this will also be logged.